bbougon/git-stats/README.md

   help [command]                                    display help for command
   ```

+- the `<period>` parameter has an optional end and may be in the following format:

+  - `2023-01-01,2023-01-31` will retrieve all the merged events between these 2 dates
+  - `2023-01-01` will retrieve all the merged events between the given date and now

 - `gitflows-stats gitlab <TOKEN> <PROJECT_ID> <PERIOD>` (<PERIOD> in the following format `2023-01-01,2023-01-31`) will print:
   ```json
   {